penta-skill-experience/kit-smart-tv/README.md

 # Use own MongoDB instance

-If you need your own MongoDB instance, you need to preset an admin before you can use the dashboard and the admin interface properly. use the following in the console to create a admin with your own password
+If you need your own MongoDB instance, you need to preset an admin before you can use the dashboard and the admin interface properly.
+After running the server, use the following in the console to create a admin with your own password.
+This command will only succeed once.

 ```
 curl --location --request POST 'https://localhost:1337/admin/create-admin' \